odoopbx/docs/install/system.rst

 ===================
 OdooPBX is based mainly on Python 3.
 So it must be properly installed.

 On different systems same packages have different names.

-So gather and describe here the proper words on different Linux distributions.
+We support the most popular Linux distributions.

+If something does not work for you it's ok to send us ``cat /etc/*release | mail reports@odoopbx.com`` so that we could add support to your system.

 Ubuntu and Debian
 =================